thiagohersan/tom/README.md

 ## Deploying

+* Fork the project Trend-O-Meter
+* Access your repository
+* Configure the forked project as describe above
-Fork the project, do your configurations describe above, edit the app.json changing the `repository` value to your new repository.
-And click in the button bellow in your new repository. :smile:
+* Edit the `app.json` changing the `repository` value for your new repository
+* Click in the button bellow on your new repository. :smile:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)